rstudio/shiny/_includes/tutorial/ui-and-server.md

 ## UI & Server

 Let's walk through the steps of building a simple Shiny application.
-As with the previous examples we'll be building our user interface using R, however it's also possible to define a user interface directly in HTML (covered more detail in the  *HTML UI* topic later in the tutorial).

 A Shiny application is simply a directory containing a user-interface definition, a server script, and any additional data, scripts, or other resources required to support the application.

-To get started building the application, create a new empty directory wherever you'd like, then create empty ui.R and server.R files within in.
+To get started building the application, create a new empty directory wherever you'd like, then create empty `ui.R` and `server.R` files within in.
 For purposes of illustration we'll assume you've chosen to create the application at ~/shinyapp:

 <pre><code>~/shinyapp
 |-- ui.R
 |-- server.R
 </code></pre>

 Now we'll add the minimal code required in each source file.
-For ui.R we'll define our user interface by calling the function `pageWithSidebar` and passing it's result to the `shinyUI` function:
+We'll first define the user interface by calling the function `pageWithSidebar` and passing it's result to the `shinyUI` function:

 #### ui.R
 <pre><code class="r">library(shiny)